coderbot16/flashcube/lumis/README.md

 An incredibly fast library for computing Minecraft lighting using `vocs`.

 Lumis achieves both accuracy and high performance by using an efficient BFS-based algorithm that operates directly on chunks.
-Lumis can compute the lighting for an entire region file in around 1 second, where comparable algorithms like the one in MCEdit would take over a minute.
-Lumis has been designed specifically to support incredibly scalable threading, which would bring another order-of-magnitude speedup on most systems.
+Lumis can compute the lighting for an entire region file in around 125 milliseconds, where comparable algorithms like the one in MCEdit would take over a minute.
+Lumis uses multiple threads to compute lighting data, allowing the speed to quickly scale with the number of available CPU cores.
+Even on my i7-4790 system with only 4 cores, I'm able to obtain a 3.3x speedup in many cases compared to if there were no multithreading.

 ## Why?